Exhibit Application Information

 - A Word document with a numbered list noting image number, artist's last name, dimensions indicating inches or feet, name of piece, medium, year produced

-- A one-page resumé, 12 point font minimum with the artist name and contact information including an email address, snail mail address and phone number.
+- A one-pageresumé pertaining to your work as an artist, 12 point font minimum with the artist name and contact information including an email address, snail mail address and phone number.
 Indicate if you have shown here before and if so, specify the date.

-- In 50 words or less, a Word document with a brief description of your work.
+- In 50 words or less, a Word document with a brief description of your work as an artist.
 In addition to the 50-word description, any limitations on your ability to show in a given month (due travel plans or other extraordinary circumstances) should be specified here.
 Again, you must be available to show for at least 4 out of the 6 months in the current round.

 - If you are preparing a group application, send only 12 jpgs (for example for a 3-person show, 4 images per artist), one resumé per artist and one 50-word or less combined description of the works.